Frequently Asked Questions

 Retirement Income Needs

 The Retirement Living Standards website offers a practical framework to help you estimate the income needed for your desired lifestyle in retirement.
-The standards show you what life in retirement looks like at three different levels:
+The standards show you what life in retirement looks like at three different levels: Minimum, Moderate and Comfortable and what a range of common goods and services would cost for each level.

 Category Minimum Moderate Comfortable